Natasha Kramskaya

 Kramskaya-Awoken

-Something stirred deep within—a visceral response to the world’s unrest and transformation.
+Something stirred deep within — a visceral response to the world’s unrest.
 In Awoken, Natasha channels this awakening through the lens of her ancestral memory.
 Drawing from the mysterious and ancient patterns of her Ukrainian roots, the piece emerges as both a personal reckoning and a cultural invocation.

-On the left, lyrics from a Ukrainian song once sung by Natasha's mother echo through the composition—a tender homage that infuses the work with generational resonance.
+On the left, lyrics from a Ukrainian song once sung by Natasha's mother echo through the composition.
 Her signature palette of bold, radiant color threads through the canvas, forming a vibrant tapestry that bridges contemporary abstraction with personal and collective heritage.

-On the left, lyrics from a Ukrainian song once sung by Natasha's mother echo through the composition—a tender homage that infuses the work with generational resonance.
+On the left, lyrics from a Ukrainian song once sung by Natasha's mother echo through the composition.
 Her signature palette of bold, radiant color threads through the canvas, forming a vibrant tapestry that bridges contemporary abstraction with personal and collective heritage.

 Natasha Kramskaya